 Before you try to achieve sobriety, you need to think about your drinking habits.
 The way that a social drinker stops drinking is different from the way that a high-functioning alcoholic quits drinking.
 People with the disease of alcoholism require formal treatment.
 Those who aren’t addicted to alcohol may be able to quit on their own or with the help of friends.

 You can find out if you’re addicted to alcohol by taking an alcoholism assessment quiz.
-These quizzes help you determine whether you meet the criteria for an alcohol use disorder — the medical term for alcoholism.
+These quizzes help you determine whether you meet the criteria for an alcohol use disorder — the medical term for alcoholism, alcohol dependence and alcohol abuse.
 The diagnostic criteria for an alcohol use disorder were published in the American Psychiatric Association’s fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.

 You can decide how much help you need to quit drinking based on the results of the quiz.